NathanVaughn/AVR-github-actions/README.md

 # github-actions

-These are common GitHub Actions workflows used across multiple of BellFlight's repositories.
+These are common GitHub Actions workflows used across multiple AVR repositories.

 ## Usage